NOAA-EMC/UPP/doc/UserGuide/CustomizingTheUPP/EnablingOutput.rst

    .. note::

-      For users not running on NOAA :term:`RDHPCS`, see the UFS WM documentation for :ref:`Building the Weather Model on other systems <ufs-wm:build-wm>`.
+      For users not running on NOAA :term:`RDHPCS`, see the UFS WM documentation for :ref:`building the Weather Model on other systems <ufs-wm:build-wm>`.

 #.
 Run the forecast tests: